dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 3. Implementing slow motion

 4. Gizmo to show currently selected object in Scene panel
-5. Gizmo to draw a grid in the Scene panel
+5. Editor snap-to grid drawn by Gizmo

 5. Optimization with the Unity Profiler
 6. Particles